-Offered as a service through the Regional Arts-In-Education department of the Center for Instruction, Technology & Innovation, Exploratory Enrichment (billed under service code 418.010) is available to participating districts as a standalone CoSer.
-The purpose is to enable subscribing school districts to participate in curriculum-based enrichment programs in areas outside of the arts (such as social studies, science, technology, environmental education, health, character education, etc.) wherein students can visit various sites, institutions and exhibits related to the respective subject areas or bringing consultants into the buildings.
-Examples of use include planetariums, science museums and exhibits, technology fairs, historical sites, resource management facilities, character education assemblies, STEAM programs, etc.
+Offered as a service through the Regional Arts-In-Education department of the Center for Instruction, Technology & Innovation, Exploratory Enrichment is available to participating districts as a standalone CoSer.
+The purpose is to enable subscribing school districts to participate in curriculum-based enrichment programs in areas outside of the arts (such as social studies, science, technology, environmental education, health, character education, etc.).

+Students can be given the opportunity to visit various sites, institutions and exhibits related to the respective subject areas or to experience consultant presentations in their buildings.
+Examples of use include planetariums, science museums, technology fairs, historical sites, resource management facilities, character education assemblies, STEAM programs, etc.